 You’re gonna love our take on a classic gin fizz cocktail…the Pomegranate Gin Fizz Cocktail dressed for the holiday season.
 Lite and refreshing – cheers!

-This holiday season I am totally obsessed with everything pomegranate.
-I love the litter arils that pop with tart juice when you bit into them.
-So, of course, since I love a good cocktail, why don’t I use them for a holiday drink?
+During the holiday season, I am totally obsessed with everything pomegranate.
+I love the little arils that pop with tart juice when you bit into them.
+I usually make my pomegranate cocktails with store-bought pomegranate juice.
+But for this recipe, I used fresh-squeezed pomegranate juice.

-Not only is the color on this drink amazing, so is the lite refreshing flavor.
+Not only is the color on this drink amazing, so is the light refreshing flavor.
 I’ll be honest, the most difficult part of making this is seeding the pomegranate so you get each and every one of those arils (pomegranate seeds).
 Little gems of goodness I call them.
-Never fear, I have a shortcut for you if you’re not the kind of person who likes seeding a pomegranate – just use store-bought pomegranate juice and pomegranate arils for garnish – see – easy peasy!
+And if you’re not the kind of person who likes seeding a pomegranate then do what I have done in the past, just use store-bought pomegranate juice and pomegranate arils for garnish – see – easy peasy!

 What is a Gin Fizz and how does it get the “fizz”?